 A sinkhole developing under a foundation is just one of the factors that can contribute to foundation failure in Houston.
 Sinkholes typically occur in areas with soluble bedrock, such as limestone, salt rock, and/or carbonate rock.
 Because the groundwater moves through the bedrock, it can slowly dissolve and wash away these rocks.
 As a result, underground caves and tunnels form in these areas, causing the soil above to collapse or sink into the newly developed cavities.

-When a sinkhole affects a piece of property, the best specialist to approach first is a geotechnical engineer, who is qualified to evaluate subsurface conditions, perform specific geophysical tests, and come up with an appropriate solution that addresses the root cause of the problem.
-When a sinkhole affects the foundation of a home, the best course of action is to have the entire property inspected by both a geotechnical engineer and a foundation repair contractor.
+When a sinkhole affects a piece of property, the best specialist to approach first is a geotechnical engineer qualified to evaluate subsurface conditions, perform specific geophysical tests, and come up with an appropriate solution that addresses the root cause of the problem.
+For example, when a sinkhole affects the foundation of a home, the best course of action is to have the entire property inspected by both a geotechnical engineer and a foundation repair contractor.
 On the other hand, when foundation issues are the result of other problems, such as repeated shrinkage and expansion of the soil due to seasonal changes, improper drainage, trees or shrubs planted too close to the house, and/or poor construction or repair techniques, calling in a foundation repair specialist is the best way to go about it.

 As pointed out above, foundation damage can be caused by different things.
 However, some distinct changes in the look and feel of your landscape could be indicative of sinkhole problems.
 Although the most evident sign of a sinkhole is the sudden appearance of a hole in the ground, there are some less obvious warning signs of sinkholes you should keep an eye out for if you live in Houston or surrounding areas.
 These are: